 When assigning variables, the right hand side is evaluated before it is assigned.
-Thus a := 2 \ 2 will set a to 4.
+Thus $a := 2 \times 2$ will set a to 4.
 This is however not the case for functions.
 When entering f(x) := x+x the right hand side, x+x, is not evaluated before being assigned.
-This can be forced by using f(x).
-Defining f(x) with f(x) := f(x+x) will tell the system to first evaluate f(x) with f(x) before assigning it to the user function f(x).
+This can be forced by using Eval().
+Defining f(x) with f(x) := Eval(x+x) will tell the system to first evaluate x+x (which results in $2 \times x$) before assigning it to the user function f().
 This specific example is not a very useful one but it will come in handy when the operation being performed on the right hand side is expensive.
 For example, if we evaluate a Taylor series expansion before assigning it to the user-defined function, the engine doesn't need to create the Taylor series expansion each time that user-defined function is called.

-The imaginary unit i is denoted I and complex numbers can be entered as either expressions involving I, as for example 1+I\2, or explicitly as Complex (a, b) for a+ib.
+The imaginary unit i is denoted I and complex numbers can be entered as either expressions involving I, as for example 1+I2, or explicitly as Complex (a, b) for a + ib.
 The form Complex (re, im) is the way yacas deals with complex numbers internally.